-Enhance and Enrich Student Learning
+34 Enhance and Enrich Student Learning

 Optimal learning environments should neither be totally technology free, nor should they be totally online and devoid of educator and peer interaction.
-The Association believes that an environment that maximizes student learning will use a "blended" and/or "hybrid" model situated somewhere along a continuum between these two extremes.
+The Association believes that an environment that maximizes student learning will use a "blended" and/or "hybrid" model situated somewhere along a

-NEA believes there is no one perfect integration of technology and traditional forms of delivering education for all students.
-Every class will need to be differentiated, and at some level every student needs a different approach.
-Professional educators are in the best position and must be directly involved in determining what combination works best in particular classes and with particular students.

-Students' maturity and developmental status determines how students adapt to the use of digital technology as they continually face more challenging materials.
-The use of technology in the classroom will help build self-reliance and motivation in students, but it must be appropriate to their developmental and skill level, as determined by professional educators.

-As different digital tools are created and used, the impact of technology on traditional socialization roles must be considered.
-The face-to-face relationship between student and educator is critical to increasing student learning, and students' interactions with each other are an important part of their socialization into society.

-Additionally, assessment and accountability systems need to be carefully developed to ensure academic integrity and accurately measure the impact on students.
-Sensible guidelines and strategies should be used to ensure students are completing their own online assignments and taking the appropriate assessments.
+- 38 continuum between these two extremes. - 39 NEA believes there is no one perfect integration of technology and traditional forms of delivering40 education for all students.
+Every class will need to be differentiated, and at some level - every student needs a different approach.
+Professional educators are in the best position and must be directly involved in determining what combination works best in particular classes and with particular students. - 44 Students' maturity and developmental status determines how students adapt to the use of digital - 45 technology as they continually face more challenging materials.
+The use of technology in the classroom - 46 will help build self-reliance and motivation in students, but it must be appropriate to their developmental - 47 and skill level, as determined by professional educators. - 48 As different digital tools are created and used, the impact of technology on traditional socialization - 49 roles must be considered.
+The face-to-face relationship between student and educator is critical to - 50 increasing student learning, and students' interactions with each other are an important part of their51 socialization into society. - 52 Additionally, assessment and accountability systems need to be carefully developed to ensure - 53 academic integrity and accurately measure the impact on students.
+Sensible guidelines and strategies - 54 should be used to ensure students are completing their own online assignments and taking the - 55 appropriate assessments.

-The Role of the Association in Promoting High Quality, Digital Learning
+1 The Role of the Association in Promoting High Quality, Digital Learning

 The development and implementation of high quality digital learning must be a top priority of NEA and its affiliates.
 The Representative Assembly, therefore, directs that NEA demonstrate its support of digital learning by providing leadership and sharing learning opportunities to develop and implement high quality digital learning that enhances instruction and improves student learning.
-The Representative Assembly strongly encourages NEA to do this work in the field of digital learning in partnership with trusted organizations and experts who can work at the national, state, and local levels to assist states, school districts, colleges and universities, and local associations in developing their capacity for high quality digital learning.
+The Representative Assembly strongly encourages NEA to do this work in the field of digital learning in partnership with trusted organizations and experts who can work at the national, state, and local levels to assist states,

+- 8 school districts, colleges and universities, and local associations in developing their capacity for high - 9 quality digital learning.
-The Representative Assembly also directs NEA to encourage its members and utilize their expertise to engage in professional learning that enhances their understanding of how to creatively and appropriately integrate digital tools and high quality digital learning into their instruction.
-Such professional learning should include sharing of expertise by members who can serve as valuable mentors and professional partners for other members who are new to digital instruction.

-The Representative Assembly further directs that NEA work with stakeholders, including parents, students, and policy makers, to seize the opportunities that digital technologies provide.
+10 The Representative Assembly also directs NEA to encourage its members and utilize their expertise to engage in professional learning that enhances their understanding of how to creatively and appropriately 12 integrate digital tools and high quality digital learning into their instruction.
+Such professional learning 13 should include sharing of expertise by members who can serve as valuable mentors and professional students, and policy makers, to seize the opportunities that digital technologies provide.
 Some educators now have access to the technological tools to further professionalize teaching, vastly enhance and enrich student learning, and meet the individual needs of every student.
-It is time to ensure that ALL educators have access and are prepared to use these digital tools.
+It is time to ensure that ALL educators